Inzhenerka/docs.getdbt.tech/website/snippets/_mcp-config-files.md

 </TabItem>
 <TabItem value="dbt platform only" >

-When using only the dbt platform, the CLI tools can be disabled.
-The `DBT_HOST` field value can be found in your dbt platform account information under **Access URLs**.
+When you use only the dbt platform, you can disable the CLI tools.
+You can find the `DBT_HOST` field value in your dbt platform account information under **Access URLs**.

 ```json